 A video of Liz’s talk should be available from the conference website soon.

 Those interested in joining the important movement to REduce Waste And Reward Diligence (REWARD) in research are encouraged to submit an abstract and/or attend the forthcoming REWARD/EQUATOR conference in Edinburgh, UK 28-30 September.

 And finally, on the last day of the conference on 3 June, Iveta, Daniel and Trish gave talks in a session on Reporting and publication bias, and how to overcome it.

 Iveta introduced the work of the EQUATOR Network in promoting responsible reporting of health research studies, and paid particular attention to our fruitful collaboration with Luis Gabriel Cuervo and the Pan American Health Organisation.
-Click here to view the slides from her talk.
+View the slide from her talk here (PDF).

 Daniel Shanahan talked about Biomed Central initiatives to promote complete public records of research studies to overcome publication bias and selective reporting.

 Trish talked about Data-sharing and the experience at two open access general medical journals